onset/lameta/README-l10n.md

 `yarn lingui-extract`

 That reads .linguirc to know what files to include.
 This puts json files in ./locale/.
+As of this writign, you have to do this and check it in, it's not part of the github build.

 # Send new strings to Crowdin